-- broker-dealers, - financial institutions, - certain insurance companies, - investors liable for alternative minimum tax, - tax-exempt organizations, - non-resident aliens of the U.S. or taxpayers whose functional currency is not the U.S. dollar, - persons who hold the ordinary shares through partnerships or other pass-through entities, - investors that actually or constructively own 10 percent or more of our voting shares, and - investors holding ordinary shares as part of a straddle or a hedging or conversion transaction.
+- v broker-dealers, - v financial institutions, - v certain insurance companies, - v investors liable for alternative minimum tax, - v tax-exempt organizations, - v non-resident aliens of the U.S. or taxpayers whose functional currency is not the U.S. dollar, - v persons who hold the ordinary shares through partnerships or other pass-through entities, - v investors that actually or constructively own 10 percent or more of our voting shares, and - v investors holding ordinary shares as part of a straddle or a hedging or conversion transaction.

 This summary does not address the effect of any U.S. Federal taxation other than U.S. Federal income taxation.
 In addition, this summary does not include any discussion of state, local or foreign taxation.
-You are urged to consult your tax advisors regarding the non-U. S. and United States federal, state and local tax considerations of an investment in ordinary shares.
+You are urged to consult your tax advisors regarding the non-U.S. and United States federal, state and local tax considerations of an investment in ordinary shares.